for Non-resident Alien Tax Purposes Only

 No. Non-resident aliens can not claim the HOPE or Tuition Tax Credit or the Earned Income Credit.
 Once you qualify to file as a resident alien for tax purposes, you may be eligible to claim these credits.

 Not necessarily.
-If you are from a country which has a tax treaty with the U.S., or you received a U.S. based scholarship or fellowship, you may also receive Form 1042-S from Business Services.
+If you are from a country which has a tax treaty with the U.S., or you received a U.S. based scholarship or fellowship, you may also receive Form 1042-S from Student Accounts.
 This form is generally mailed about 1 month later than Form W-2 and you will need to have both forms before you can file.

 12. My country has a tax treaty with the U.S. and I earned below $5000, which is the amount of wages exempt by my treaty.
 Do I still need to file?